-You are using Microsoft Excel 2003.
+You’re using Microsoft Excel 2003.
 This version has an upper limit of 4,000 formats per workbook.
+(In Excel 2013 and 2016 it’s 64,000.)
 Now that sounds a lot until you consider how many you are using in your workbook.

 These are some of the settings that are contributing to formats in your workbook:

 - Font style - bold, italic, underline

 - Fill colour

 - Number formatting

 Scanning your workbook (all seven worksheets) this is my rough count of formats in use:

 - Typeface = 1

 - Font colour = 3